 Sedation dentistry is often referred to as a service that is only for patients with dental anxiety.
 While this can be true, some just prefer not to be awake during a procedure.
 At Fredericton Oral Surgery, we make sure to offer the safest/most comfortable environment for our patients.
 For this reason, we offer local anaesthesia and IV Sedation at our clinic.

-For major cases administered at the Moncton City hospital were Dr. Daniel and Dr. St-Germain have special privileges, general anaesthesia can be offered.
+For major cases administered at the Fredericton City hospital were Dr. Belanger, Dr. Daniel and Dr. Al-Khatib have special privileges, general anaesthesia can be offered.
 An anaesthesiologist will administer the anaesthesia during these procedures.